 …Or the Tezos raise, which was 30 times the size of the Ethereum raise with what we should expect are many, many more contributors, thus offering an ostensibly much larger sample size:

-My preliminary conclusion is that humans engaged in financial speculation do not usually behave in the manner the Ethereum chart appears to show.
+My preliminary conclusion is that human beings engaged in financial speculation do not usually behave in the manner the Ethereum chart appears to show.
 This is especially true when we consider that the Ethereum community was as small as it was back in 2014.
-If someone wants to science the daylights out of this and show how unlikely, given what we see with other ICOs, it is that the Ethereum curve is a natural result, by all means.
+If someone wants to science the daylights out of this and show how unlikely, given what we see with other ICOs, it is that the Ethereum pre-sale curve is the result of natural, random market conduct, by all means.
 The data’s all there on the blockchain.

 I’m thinking that, unless Vitalik subtly managed to telepathically hack everyone’s brains so buyers would participate in the pre-sale in an organized fashion, it would appear that a lot of Ether – enough Ether to move markets or, if the system migrates to proof-of-stake, enough to play a meaningful role in determining consensus on a block-by-block basis – was sold to not a lot of people.
 Depending on what those people then did (marketing?
 Other promotion?) this may be relevant for showing a common enterprise through vertical commonality, which is a lot easier to demonstrate than horizontal commonality.
 If the degree of influence is so significant that those holders can call the shots on consensus or market movements, well, that’s pretty significant for a securities analysis.